Minimum Bottom Line Profit Should Average 9.4%!

 The CIP account only records the actual costs of construction.
 These are the direct costs of labor (including the matching payroll taxes), materials, subcontractors, equipment usage, permits, inspections, engineering certificates, interest on any direct debt for the project and even the port-a-john.
 All costs are recorded at the original face value and should not include profit markups.

-So if you a wondering and I’m sure you are, how much is our margin associated with this project?
+If you are wondering and I’m sure you are, how much is our margin associated with this project?
 Answer: Subtract the CIP value from the Progress Billings value and you get $200,000.
 For this project we wanted a 32% margin or a 47% markup.
 If you not familiar with the difference between the two terms read: Difference Between Markup and Margin.

 Contract Receivables – 0 –